thomboil/API-handling-with-Strategy-Pattern/README.md

 The easy and wrong way to do it is to create an endpoint for each request: GetProductsShopify, GetProductsLightspeed.
 This doesn't follow clean code principles and doesn't reduce code duplication.
 We want our code to dynmically decide which type of request is suited for our user.

 ## Strategy
-1. Let's use Oriented Object Programming to filter the request types
+### 1. Let's use Oriented Object Programming to filter the request types.

 - Create abstract ShopAPI class
 - Create child classes that derive from ShopAPI: ShopifyAPI, LightspeedAPI, etc.